YashdalfTheGray/rxjs-getting-started/README.md

 * `simple-observer` - First encounter with Observable and observers.
 * `circle-demo` - Using the `mousemove` event to make a circle follow the mouse cursor.
+* `fetch-movies` - using the `fetch` API to get some JSON with error handling and retry logic.